xdy/twodsix-foundryvtt/docs/docs.md

 # Twodsix System
 A Foundry VTT system for running games using various 2d6-based role-playing games.
 (See [README.md](../README.md) for more information.)

+Some basic instructions on how to set up your game for some of the most common variants can be found below:

 ## Cepheus Engine
 Complete skill and personal equipment compendiums are available (supplied by @marvin9257).
 All system settings default to Cepheus Engine rules, but you may want to turn on some automation in the system settings (see General Features below).